JULY 1, 2003 through JUNE 30, 2006

 1. a.
 Failure at any step of this procedure to communicate the decision on a grievance within the specified time limits shall permit the aggrieved employee to proceed to the next step.
 Failure at any step of this procedure to appeal a grievance to the next step within the specified time limits shall be deemed to be an acceptance of the decision rendered at that step.

 a.
-The nature of the grievance and Article of contract violated.
+The nature of the grievance

 b.
 The nature and extent of the injury, loss or inconvenience.

 c.
-The results of previous discussions.
+The results of previous discussion.

 d.
-His dissatisfaction with decisions previously rendered
+His dissatisfaction with decisions rendered.

-7. A. The following procedure will be used to secure the services of an arbitrator.
+9. a.
+The following procedure will be used to secure the services of an arbitrator.

 (1) A request will be made to the Public Employment Relations Commission to submit a roster of persons qualified to function as arbitrators in the dispute in question.